kiegroup/droolsjbpm-integration/kie-server-parent/kie-server-wars/kie-server/src/main/webc-resources/README.md

     As a next step, configure a pooling data source, that relies on XA data source for creating new connections.
     In the example, this data source is named “poolingXaDs”.
-    This can be created in either the TOMCAT_HOME/conf/server.xml file (in which case the database will be visible to all applications running in the Tomcat instance) or in the TOMCAT_HOME/conf/context.xml
+    This can be created in either the TOMCAT_HOME/conf/server.xml file (in which case the database will be visible to all applications running in the Tomcat instance) or in the TOMCAT_HOME/conf/context.xml file.

     Edit TOMCAT_HOME/conf/server.xml and add following within GlobalNamingResources tags of the file (e.g. after the UserDatabase Resource definition):
     ```